 The next morning we sat down at breakfast bright and early.
 We had to hurry.
 A car was coming to pick us up at 7 am to take us to Chanthaburi, an old ruby mining town near the Cambodian border.
-Jeff had gone here for years.
+Jeff had gone here for years to buy gemstones.
 The mines were dried up but they still cut many rubies here and one of the best cutters in the world had agreed to let us come to his home to look at his selections.

 As we approached his house, a large gate opened to a beautiful stone drive with several cars parked in a port.
 The home was huge, and was also his cutting factory.
 It was like something out of a movie.
 We were quickly greeted and showed around.
 There were several rooms on the main floor with workers cutting and polishing stones.
 They were using old wooden tables and doing everything by hand.

 When we got back from Chanthaburi, we had a quick dinner and headed to bed.
-It was a long day of travel and work, but it was worth it to find those perfectly cut and vibrant rubies.
+It was a long day of travel and gemstone buying, but it was worth it to find those perfectly cut and vibrant rubies.

 Watch this video to see my experience buying rubies in Thailand:

 The next day we headed back out to another appointment and then went to lunch.
 We would be visiting a jewelry manufacturing facility that afternoon and then off to the airport to spend the next 8 days in India looking for diamonds.
 After an authentic and spicy lunch we met another friend at the Shangri La lobby and took a drive to his facility.
 Jeff wanted to see how his manufacturing stacked up to what we did back home.
 At Reeds, we manufacture most of our jewelry right here in Western New York.
 It was an interesting tour and we learned some concepts and tricks that we could utilize in our own business.